WordPress SEO – Best Practices

 Knowing the right keywords to target is a key part of achieving successful SEO results.
 Researching and selecting the most effective keywords can be a time-consuming task, but it’s important for businesses to get it right as this informs the SEO strategy.
 Skipping this step or doing it incorrectly can be catastrophic because targeting the wrong keywords, e.g. those with no volume, incorrect user intent or super high competition, can result in poor results.

-The research process starts by understanding your business, its products and services, and running related keywords through a tool like Ahrefs.This helps with finding out which words are likely to be used when people search for your business or related topics online.
+The research process starts by understanding your business, its products and services, and running related keywords through an automation tool like Ahrefs.This helps with finding out which words are likely to be used when people search for your business or related topics online.

 On-Page Optimisation for WordPress